stolostron/rhacm-docs/install/install_connected_tp.md

 * Your Red Hat OpenShift Container Platform must have access to the Red Hat Advanced Cluster Management operator in the OperatorHub catalog.

-* Optional: If you are using macOS and want to view the progress of your pods starting, you must install `watch`.
-If you do not already have `watch` installed, you can install it by entering `brew install watch` in a teminal window.
-You must have `watch` if you use the `--watch` option with your installation command.

 ## Installing Red Hat Advanced Cluster Management for Kubernetes by using the CLI

 1. Create a namespace where the operator requirements are contained: